leoloso/leoloso.com/src/posts/making-wp-vapor.md

 ---
-title: 🤔 Making WordPress Vapor, anyone?
+title: 🤔 Bringing Laravel Vapor to WordPress, anyone?
 metaDesc: Laravel Vapor just blew my mind.
 We should have this for WordPress too.
 socialImage: https://leoloso.com/images/vapor-logo.png
 date: '2019-08-26'